OptiRTC/OptiUI-VendingMachine/Functional Specifications.md

 - Allow multiple coffee orders per payment transaction.
 - Allow adding money in standard monetary increments (from $0.05 to $20).
 - Allow user to specify the end of a payment transaction and dispense change.
+- Developer should provide a minimum set of passing unit tests